 Kevin Duggan suggests that implementing Lean methodologies isn’t enough.
-He describes a common mistake organizations make when managers use Lean as a one-off tool to solve one-off problems but it is not embraced as part of an overall mindset and cultural prerogative.
+He describes common mistakes organizations make when managers use Lean as a one-off tool to solve one-off problems but it is not embraced as part of an overall mindset and cultural prerogative.

 The theory is sound.
 If operators have ownership of their equipment, meaning they have a stake in maintaining and optimizing their performance, then a lot of big issues can be avoided and a lot of little problems get solved.

-By measuring machine and cell performance then, performance numbers like an optimized cycle time, a high first pass yield, and increased throughput can attest to their hard work and discipline.
-These numbers be just as visible and obvious as a well-maintained machine and a clean work environment.
+By measuring machine and cell performance then, performance numbers like optimized cycle time, a high first-pass yield, and increased throughput can attest to their hard work and discipline.
+These numbers are just as visible and obvious as a well-maintained machine and a clean work environment.
 The proof is in the data.